The countdown to the tax deadline has begun: This year, Tax Day is April 18.

 Many Americans will pay someone to help them prepare and file a return.
-That’s no doubt a worthwhile expense for some.
+That is probably a worthwhile expense for some.
 But “free” is the best price for most of us, many of whom may not realize that’s an option.

-So, if you need help with your taxes — before you go out and throw down several hundred bucks — check out the these alternatives.
+So, before you go out and throw down several hundred bucks, check out these gratis alternatives.
 Many national programs charge nothing to help taxpayers prepare and file their taxes.
-See if your tax situation and income meet qualifications for these seven free programs:
+See whether your tax situation and income meet qualifications for these seven free programs:

 1. Volunteer Income Tax Assistance

-A free IRS-sponsored program, VITA (Volunteer Income Tax Assistance), uses trained volunteers to help taxpayers complete basic state and federal tax returns.
+The free IRS-sponsored program VITA (Volunteer Income Tax Assistance) uses trained volunteers to help taxpayers complete basic state and federal tax returns.